cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 Notice that the `since last` data dropped to 0 by example 47 (25 passes over 3 examples result in 75 examples).
 This result implies that, by looking at the same 3 lines of data 25 times, we reached a _perfect predictor_.
 Not surprising, given that with three examples and five features for each example.

->**Note:** You have to add `--holdout_off` when running multiple-passes.
-VW automatically switches to _over-fit avoidance_ mode by holding 10% of the examples and evaluating performance on the data being held instead of using online training progressive loss algorithms.
+>**Note:** You have to add `--holdout_off` because VW automatically switches to _over-fit avoidance_ mode by holding 10% of the examples and evaluating performance on the data being held instead of using online training progressive loss algorithms.

 **Use** `--holdout_period period` to change the one in 10 default holdout in VW.